 Space 220 will serve breakfast, lunch, and dinner–which is good news because being open for most (all?) of the day should help meet demand.
 At Space 220 Restaurant, guests will dine from a menu featuring modern American cuisine, more than 1,000 bottles of the world’s finest wines, and a wide selection of craft beer.

 We’d love to see a menu similar to Catal, one of Patina Group’s underrated Disneyland Resort restaurants.
 (If we’re dreaming, pizzas like those served at Via Napoli would be nice…and loaded fries like at the Edison…and…)

-While Walt Disney World has not officially announced as much, we expect that Space 220 Restaurant will participate in the Disney Dining Plan.
+While Walt Disney World has not officially announced as much, we expect that Space 220 Restaurant will participate in the Disney Dining Plan (once that returns).
 Currently, the restaurant’s webpage states “Dining Plans Not Accepted.”
 This is simply boilerplate/placeholder language that, as we’ve previously noted, is often not accurate.

 Our expectation is that it’ll begin as a one-credit table service restaurant.
 While the concept is novel and demand is sure to be sky-high at first, nothing about Space 220 says “2-credit Signature Dining experience.”
 Of course, popularity is a huge key to what’s “worth” two credits, and we’ve seen both Be Our Guest Restaurant and Le Cellier both make that jump.
 Over time, the same could happen here.

 In terms of its location within Epcot, Space 220 Restaurant is an extension of the Mission: Space pavilion, tucked away between that and Test Track on a backstage plot of land.
 Conceptually and story-wise, the restaurant is supposed to look similar to Seattle’s Space Needle, but at a much higher elevation.